AnsariAbdulBasit/kubernetes-cluster/README.md

 For master node deployment : Changes of IP address explained in Requirements section

-For worker node deployment : Variables changes only explaind in Role Variables section
+For worker node deployment : Variables changes explaind in Role Variables section

 Requirements
 ------------